 What to expect at your pet’s first appointment

-During the initial consultation with our specialty service, you and your pet will meet a veterinary student who will take a history, perform initial screening tests and examine your pet.
-You will then meet a veterinary ophthalmology resident and/or board-certified veterinary ophthalmologist faculty member who will examine your pet’s eyes closely both before and after pupillary dilation.
+During the initial consultation with our specialty service, you and your pet will meet our team members who will take a history, perform initial screening tests and examine your pet.
+You will then meet a veterinary ophthalmology resident and/or a board-certified veterinary ophthalmologist faculty member who will examine your pet’s eyes closely both before and after pupillary dilation.
 The doctors will determine the severity of the cataracts and if any other eye conditions are present which require management prior to surgery.
-The cost of this examination is approximately $300 which does not include any medications prescribed at that time.
+The cost of this initial examination is approximately $350, which does not include any medications prescribed at that time.

 If your pet is deemed healthy and the cataracts are at a stage where surgery is recommended, the doctors will recommend further testing to determine if your pet is a good candidate for cataract surgery.
-These tests will be scheduled for a later date with tentative surgery the following day.
-These tests include an electroretinogram (ERG), ocular ultrasound and gonioscopy.
-The cost for the examination that includes these three additional screening tests is approximately $900 to $1000.
+These tests will usually be scheduled for a later date with tentative surgery the following day.
+These tests include an electroretinogram (ERG), ocular ultrasound, and gonioscopy.
+The cost for the examination that includes these three additional screening tests is approximately $1,000 to $1,300.
+Some pets may require sedation for the testing.
 Providing the test results are normal, we will then plan to move forward with surgery.
-It is important for owners to realize that at no time can the ophthalmology service guarantee that surgery can be performed the day following the diagnostic testing (there is currently a three- to six-week waiting period) and typically most pets require several weeks of pre-treatment medications prior to being deemed a good surgical candidate.
+It is important for owners to realize that at no time can the ophthalmology service guarantee that surgery can be performed the day following the diagnostic testing (there is currently a three – to four-week waiting period) and typically most pets require several weeks of pre-treatment medications, as well as the aforementioned tests be performed, prior to being deemed a good surgical candidate.

 Cost estimate for cataract surgery

 Cataract surgery in our domestic animals requires full general anesthesia.
-The cost estimate for cataract surgery in one eye at this time (July 2024) is $4,200-4,600.
-For surgery performed on both eyes under the same general anesthetic episode, the estimate is $5,200-6,000.
-This estimate DOES include the consultation and diagnostics tests.
-This estimate DOES NOT include recheck examinations (which are approximately $250 each), any additional procedures that may be recommended after surgery, or medication refills.
+The cost estimate for cataract surgery in one eye at this time (March 2025) is $4,900-5,500.
+For surgery performed on both eyes under the same general anesthetic episode (which is typically in the best interest of our patients), the estimate is $5,600-6,700.
+This estimate is all inclusive of the pre-operative ophthalmic diagnostics (ERG, ocular ultrasound, gonioscopy); note however that our estimate does not include recheck examinations (which are approximately $300 each), or any additional procedures that may be recommended after surgery or medication refills.
 Please note that these are just estimates and are subject to change.

 What to expect when your pet is scheduled for cataract surgery

 Your pet will be scheduled to come in the day before surgery and potentially stay two nights in our hospital.
 If you live locally, you may be able to take your pet home the night prior to surgery and potentially the night following surgery depending on how surgery went.
-Additionally, if you are from out of town and elect to stay in a hotel in town, there are options that allow pets.
-On this recheck examination, our ophthalmology staff and doctors will perform another pre-surgical examination to monitor for any changes that may have occurred in your pet’s eyes.
-The doctors will then review with you the details of surgery, after care requirements, recheck appointments, and you will be asked to fill out several forms before leaving your pet.
+Additionally, if you are from out of town and elect to stay at a hotel in town, there are options that allow pets.
+Immediately prior surgery, our ophthalmology staff and doctors will perform another pre-surgical examination to monitor for any changes that may have occurred in your pet’s eyes.
+The doctors will then review with you the details of surgery, after-care requirements, recheck appointments, and you will be asked to fill out several forms before leaving your pet.
 During your pet’s stay, you will receive a minimum of two updates via phone per day.
-If your pet does not stay in hospital, they will need to be brought to the hospital no later than 6:30 am the morning of surgery.
+If your pet does not stay in hospital, we will need you to bring your pet to our hospital no later than 7:15 am the morning of surgery.
 Typically, your pet will go home one day after surgery has been performed.
 In most cases, we recommend recheck examinations at one week, three weeks, and six to eight weeks, four months, eight months, and then yearly after surgery.
+Your pet will also need to wear a hard plastic e-collar (cone) for at least the first month after surgery.

 We are here to support you